TTecLinc/peilinyang/_pages/about.md

 Currently, I'm interested in topics:

-1) Casual Inference toolkits for policy evaluation, instrumental variables, and VAR;

-2) Behavioral and information economics;
+1) Behavioral, information and experimental economics;

-3) Macro development and spatial economics;
+2) Macro development and spatial economics;

-4) Macroprudential policy to solve demand externality of international financial arbitrage;
+3) Macroprudential policy to solve demand externality of international financial arbitrage;